mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## Why did we do this?

 This was working before, and doesn't look any different now, why do it this way?
-Take a moment and snwer this for yourself.
+Take a moment and answer this for yourself.

-In the previous incarnation it would be impossible to display the total count of all of the counters!
-Each counter holds it's own state but the App component doesn't have access to these state calues.
+In the first incarnation, where each component defined it's own state, it was impossible to display the total count of all of the counters!
+Each counter holds it's own state but, the App component doesn't have access to these state values.

 You need to lift state to the application level!
 Component level state is an island.
-Appliction state can be shared with the entire application.
+Application state can be shared with the entire application.

 Add this to your App component: